UNSW-MATH/mobius-custom-parsers/Matlab/docs/README.md

 - PreviewMatlabMatrix.ind
 - PreviewMatlabMatrix.lib

 You can combine these into a single `.zip` file and upload them to Mobius in one step.
-Please note that you probably need to delete the `.ind` and `.lib` files if you are running genrating the files a second time.
+Please note that you probably need to delete the `.ind` and `.lib` files if you are generating the files a second time.